valkey-io/valkey-doc/commands/select.md

 Since the currently selected database is a property of the connection, clients should track the currently selected database and re-select it on reconnection.

 While there is no dedicated command to query the currently selected database for a connection, you can infer it from the output of [`CLIENT LIST`](client-list.md) or [`CLIENT INFO`](client-info.md), where each client entry includes the `db=N` field indicating the selected database.

+Access to a database can be restricted with ACL [database permissions](../topics/acl.md#database-permissions).
+New connections always start in database 0 even when the authenticated user is not allowed to access database 0; in that case the client must issue `SELECT` to switch to an allowed database before running any command that accesses the keyspace.
+If the user does not have access to the target database, `SELECT` fails with a `NOPERM` error and the event is recorded in [`ACL LOG`](acl-log.md).